 The “Rally” aesthetic has been well established in the minds of enthusiasts, due in no small part to the work of Subaru itself.
 A rally car is just a normal vehicle–quite often an economy car–that’s been purposefully modified to plow through snowy berms in Sweden and over the savannahs of Kenya.

 What this means is you get flared fenders, tough-looking trim, and a scoop on the hood big enough to consume every gallon of ice cream in Brenham, Texas.
-My test model was painted World Rally Blue Pearl, which is the best color to get a WRX in, though the optional Galaxy Purple or Solar Orange are also the best colors.
+My test model was painted World Rally Blue Pearl, which is the best color to get a WRX in, though the optional Galaxy Purple or Solar Orange (no longer offered) are also the best colors.
 Just don’t get a black, grey, or white one and you’ve got the best color.

-I have done a relatively deep dive into this ,and I think, on the outside, there are only a couple of ways to distinguish the car.
+I have done a relatively deep dive into this, and I think, on the outside, there are only a couple of ways to distinguish the car.
 The most obvious way is that the badges on the WRX tS are STI-pink.
 The other most obvious way is that on the tR the brake calipers are red, on the tS they’re gold, and on the GT they’re just black.

 Some automakers charge extra for repainting the calipers, but in the world of Subaru it’s all part of an elaborate semaphore.